getch-geohum/MultiMaskRCNN/README.md

 This repository trains MaskRCNN for instance segmentation of dwelling objects from different FDP settlement areas.
 This is an improved version of [Mapping of Dwellings in IDP/Refugee Settlements from Very High-Resolution Satellite Imagery Using a Mask Region-Based Convolutional Neural Network](https://doi.org/10.3390/rs14030689) where the training scheme accounts not only performing classical transfer learning from pretrained weights for combining datasets from different geography and time.
 This enables not only using pre-trained weight from non-earth observation imagery, it provides ways to properly combine and train on different datasets.
 It also combines further sampling tools for custom sample selection.

 # Instllation
-to create the environment follow the instructions on "Instruction_Manual.pdf"
+to create the environment follow the instructions on [Instruction_Manual.pdf](https://github.com/getch-geohum/MultiMaskRCNN/blob/master/Installation_Mannual.pdf).

 ## Usage
 First, try to change parameters inthe  configs.py file and then